department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/2024-08-Toxic-Exposure/TE-Monitoring.md

 </details>

-## Top Takeaways 1.0 5-25%
+## Top Takeaways
-_These insights will gather weave together findings across Contact Center (MyVA 411), Medallia, and GA4 to highlight trends in user experience of the new Toxic Exposure feature._
+_These insights for 5-25% (or 8/28-9/20) will gather weave together findings across Contact Center (MyVA 411), Medallia, and GA4 to highlight trends in user experience of the new Toxic Exposure feature._
 ### #1: Early success metrics indicate that half of Veterans are entering the Toxic Exposure flow--and that very few abandon.**
 - TE Opt-in rate for 25% was 48%, a 10% increase over 5% canary.
 Furthermore, TE page abandonment was low, averaging just 1.3%
 - We are also seeing that overall form abandonment (44.2%) is lower than the baseline (46.7%) and remains steady at +/- 2%.